Professional Experience Placement (PEP)

 Details of PEP compliance can be found at https://www.utas.edu.au/health/professional-experience-placement/safety-in-practice-requirements

-This unit is designed to link and complement the student's program of study by introducing them to the work environment.
-The professional experience placement (PEP) provides students with 40 hours of industry experience within their general field of study.
+This unit is designed to link and complement your program of study by introducing students to the work environment.
+The professional experience placement (PEP) provides students with 80 hours of industry experience within their general field of study.
 Students will be required to: demonstrate an understanding of the requirements for PEP and employment in the relevant discipline; demonstrate competency in discipline specific workplace tasks, and integrate discipline specific knowledge through practice, reflection and project work.
+Students will initially complete learning modules that will assist them in preparing for your professional experience placement.

 |Unit name||Professional Experience in Health Sciences|